-Azure Functions has two different service plans: Consumption plan and App Service plan.
-The Consumption plan automatically allocates compute power when your code is running, scales-out as necessary to handle load, and then scales-in when code is not running.
-This means you don't pay for idle VMs or have to reserve capacity before it is needed.
-This article focuses on the Consumption service plan.
+You can run Azure Functions in two different modes: Consumption plan and Azure App Service plan.
+The Consumption plan automatically allocates compute power when your code is running, scales out as necessary to handle load, and then scales down when code is not running.
+So, you don't have to pay for idle VMs and don't have to reserve capacity in advance.
+This article focuses on the Consumption plan.
 For details about how the App Service plan works, see the Azure App Service plans in-depth overview.

-If you are not yet familiar with Azure Functions, see the Azure Functions overview article.
+If you aren't familiar with Azure Functions, see the Azure Functions overview.

 App Service plan